 Digitalized businesses can lead to digital businesses and increased scope for business growth.
 On average, digitalization in this sense of the word is seen as the middle step toward digital transformation and the creation of digital revenue streams.

 Digitization is a conceptual term that holds many associations across a variety of literature.
-Digitization is the term for creating a digital version of analogue things.
+Digitization is the term for creating a digital version of analog things.
 It is converting physical matter into digital format.
-For example paper documents, microfilm images, photographs, and more into bits and bytes that define them.
+For example, paper documents, microfilm images, photographs, and more into bits and bytes that define them.

-A fusion team is a multidisciplinary team that combines technological/analytical skills with subject matter expertise and is held accountable for business and technology outcomes.
+A multidisciplinary fusion team combines technological/analytical skills with subject matter expertise and is held accountable for business and technology outcomes.
 Cross-functional capabilities organize the fusion team, business results, and customer outcomes they support rather than functions or technologies.

 Also read: Hyperautomation – What, Why, and How?

 Hyper Agile SDLC is the process of developing business-critical applications by leveraging the power of citizen development.
-According to PMI, Hyper Agile SDLC is different from traditional development or agile SDLC.
+According to PMI, Hyper Agile SDLC differs from traditional development or agile SDLC.
 It stands on the principle of creating agile delivery by recognizing the unique aspects of citizen development in order to enhance faster decision-making and project governance.
-It changes the way software is built and how development teams are formed and run, with business resources taking the lead and just minor IT approvals needed.
+It changes how software is built and how development teams are formed and run, with business resources taking the lead and just minor IT approvals needed.

 Also read: LCNC: Is it completely worth the hype?